 You might think that once inside your home your safe from the pollen, but with warm weather comes open windows - up to 57% of adults and 88% of children with AR suffer from sleep problems.
 Pollen aside, the home itself can be a hot bed of allergens, including pet hair and chemicals released from cleaning products, carpets and even paint.
 If you already have a respiratory complaint, such as asthma, this airborne debris can exacerbate the issue, with the smallest of these particles not good for any of us.

-In general, in Europe at least, we are all becoming more ‘allergic’.
-At the moment, more than 150 million** Europeans suffer from chronic allergic diseases and the current prediction is that by 2025, half of the entire EU population will be affected.
-For those of us susceptible to airborne allergens, or suffering from a condition exacerbated by poor air quality, creating a clean, pollution free environment once we’re indoors will alleviate some of the discomfort.
+In general, all age groups in the U.S. are all becoming more ‘allergic’.
+More than 50 million Americans suffer from allergies each year, the 6th leading cause of chronic illness in the U.S. with an annual cost in excess of $18 billion.** For those of us susceptible to airborne allergens, or suffering from a condition exacerbated by poor air quality, creating a clean, pollution-free environment once we’re indoors will alleviate some of the discomfort.